iamviqar/go-design-patterns/behavioral/strategy/README.md

 # Strategy Pattern

+## Real World Example
+🏃 Consider the example of sorting, we implemented bubble sort but the data started to grow and bubble sort started getting very slow.
+In order to tackle this we implemented Quick sort.
+But now although the quick sort algorithm was doing better for large datasets, it was very slow for smaller datasets.
+In order to handle this we implemented a strategy where for small datasets, bubble sort will be used and for larger, quick sort.

+## In Plain Words
+Strategy pattern allows you to switch the algorithm or strategy based upon the situation.

+## Wikipedia Definition
+In computer programming, the strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.

 ## Intent
 Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.